CP Group

 Molly Ariotti

-Molly is a Term Member on the Council for Foreign Relations.
+Molly works for the U.S. State Department.
 She previously served as the Director for Coastal West Africa on the National Security Council in the White House.
 Before that she was an Assistant Professor in the Department of International Affairs at the University of Georgia.
 She received a Ph.D. in Political Science from Penn State and was a Boren Fellow in Senegal.
 Her research focuses on political institutions in African democracies, with an emphasis on Burkina Faso, Senegal, and Francophone Africa.
 Her research has appeared in journals such as Comparative Political Studies, Legislative Studies Quarterly, Political Analysis, Electoral Studies, and the Review of International Organizations.
 For more information, see her webpage, her LinkedIn profile, and her Google Scholar profile.

 Charles Crabtree

-Charles is an Associate Professor at Monash University in Australia.
+Charles is an Associate Professor in the School of Social Sciences at Monash University in Australia, a K-Club Professor in the Department of Political Science and International Relations at Korea University, and a Visiting Associate Professor in the Faculty of Political Science and Economics at Waseda University.
 He was formerly an Assistant Professor, Director of the Honors Program, and Founder of the Baltic LEAP foreign studies program in the Department of Government at Dartmouth College, where he was also affiliated with the Department of Eastern European, Eurasian, and Russian Studies, the Department of Sociology, the Program in Quantitative Social Science, and the Program in Women’s, Gender, & Sexuality Studies.
-Charles has also been a Senior Fellow at the Tokyo Foundation in Japan and a Visiting Professor at the Asia-Pacific Research Center at Stanford University.
+Charles has also been a Senior Data Scientist and Senior Fellow at the Tokyo Foundation in Japan and a Visiting Assistant Professor at the Asia-Pacific Research Center at Stanford University.
 He received his Ph.D. in Political Science from the University of Michigan.
 His substantive research focuses on discrimination, while his methodological research uses field and survey experiments, as well as artificial intelligence methods.
-His research has been published in journals such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, Political Analysis, the Proceedings of the National Academy of Science, and Nature Human Behavior.
+His research has been published in journals such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, Political Analysis, the Proceedings of the National Academy of Sciences, and Nature Human Behavior.
 For more information, see his webpage and his Google Scholar profile.

 Yaoyao Dai